build-on-aws/content/tutorials/application-integration-patterns/point-to-point-messaging-with-sqs/index.md

 import * as sqs from 'aws-cdk-lib/aws-sqs';
 ```

-Now remove the comments below the statement `super(scope, id, props)` and replace them with the following code:
+Now remove the comments inside the `PointToPointExampleStack` class, and replace them with the following code snippet and save your changes:

 ```typescript
 const queue = new sqs.Queue(this, 'Queue', {